rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/ActivitySeries.md

   - The data transferred associated with this event, in bytes.
 - logicalSize: System.Int64
   - Logical size (if applicable), in bytes.
+- urlMetadata: System.String
+  - A JSON string with variable URL parameters.
 - activitySeriesId: System.String
   - The ID of the activity series.
 - progress: System.String